 For more tips and guidance on how to start a multistream project, check out this article.

-Although this feature is still in beta, Castr’s latest support for SRT streaming helps make live broadcasting more effective and deliver a better streaming experience for both the users and their viewers.
+Castr’s latest support for SRT video streaming helps make live broadcasting more effective.
+It delivers a better streaming experience for both the users and their viewers.
 Stay tuned for more updates from us with exciting new features and improvements in the future.

 If you have any problems or comments, feel free to let us know via our 24/7 Chat Support or Castr’s feedback hub.